 The globe logo in the middle is the main entry point of all network requests, called admin_floating_net.
 You now must create your network.
 Click on Create Network.
 On the Network tab, write netid_internal_net (replace netid accordingly).
 Click Next to edit subnet information.
 For subnet name, wrte netid_internal_subnet.
 For Network Address, write ''192.168.0.0/[0-90-9]''.
 For example, ''192.168.0.0/24''.
 Go to Subnet Details tab by clicking Next.
 For DNS name servers, we can simply use the Google DNS at address ''188.8.131.52''.
 Click Create.

 You now must plug in your router.
 Back on Network Topology, click on Create Router.
 Set router name to netid_router and the External Network option to admin_floating_net.
 Click Create.
 You now will have plugged your router to the external network.

 Let's plug in the router to the internal network you created before.
 In the Network Topology page, you will have the following view:

-Click on Add Interface.
+Select the router, then click on Add Interface.
 For Subnet select the subnet you created before, and click Submit.

 You are now ready to start your instances.